equinor/flownet/docs/configuration_file.rst

 ~~~~~~

 Controls where the reservoir simulation jobs are executed.
 The keyword can take the values *lsf* or *local*.
 The lsf option
 will submit jobs to the lsf cluster at your location.
-This keyword has no default value, and needs to be defined.
+This keyword has no default value and needs to be defined.

 server
 ~~~~~~